-Approximately 88% of the sequences were identified as Heavy Chain and these sequences were fully annotated (consists of all of the FR and CDR regions), in-frame and without stop codons (Figure 1.1).
+Approximately 88% of the sequences were identified as Heavy Chain and these sequences, consisting of all of the framework regions (FR) and CDRs, were fully annotated, in-frame and without stop codons.

-**Note that the Pipeline Report can be exported as a PDF document.
-Click Export to PDF to export the report as a PDF document.
+The Pipeline Report can be exported as a PDF document.
+Click Export to PDF to export the report as a PDF document:

 The Graphs option is available for every Biologics Annotator Result document.
 Graphs are a collections of graphs are that derived from the Antibody Annotator analysis.

 In the following sections, we will learn more about clusters and assess the cluster diversity of the Heavy CDR3 region.
 Our main article on clusters may also be useful: Understanding "Clusters".
 Immunoglobulin CDR3 region has been reported to contribute to antibody diversity and for this reason, they have been widely used as unique identifiers.
 To assess the Heavy CDR3 cluster diversity, first, select the ERR346598 (merged) Annotated & Clustered document and click Graphs.
-Then, click Annotations rates and select Cluster diversity in the dropdown.
-Finally, select Heavy CDR3 in the Show: dropdown (see image below).
+Then, click Graph Type: Annotations rates and select Cluster diversity in the dropdown.
+Finally, select Heavy CDR3 in the Filter By: dropdown (see image below).

 **Note that these graphs can be exported as image (png) or table (csv) files that can be used for publication or as laboratory documentation.
 To export a graph, click Export.

-The three CDR regions which interact with antigen are more diverse compared to the Framework regions but among the CDR regions, CDR3 varies the most.
+The three CDRs, which interact with antigen, are more diverse compared to the FRs.
+Among the CD regions, CDR3 varies the most.
 The CDR cluster diversity and cluster lengths graphs provide a quick indirect comparison of the CDR clusters.

-In this exercise you will learn how to view heavy CDR3 region clusters and identify its most abundant associated region (CDR1 and CDR2, and FR1-FR4 regions).
-To view sequences within a cluster with identical heavy CDR3, select ERR346598 (merged) Annotated & Clustered in the Annotation folder.
+In this exercise you will learn how to view Heavy CDR3 region clusters and identify the most abundant associated region (CDR1 and CDR2, and FR1-FR4).
+To view sequences within a cluster with identical Heavy CDR3s, select ERR346598 (merged) Annotated & Clustered in the Annotation folder.
 Finally, switch table views using the Cluster Table dropdown.
 Click All Sequences and then scroll down to select Heavy CDR3.

-**Note that all the sequences within a region cluster consist of identical regions.
+**Note that all the sequences within a region cluster consist of identical regions unless specified.
 For example, when sequences are grouped by Heavy CDR3, all the sequences within a cluster will consist of an identical Heavy CDR3 sequence but they may consist of distinct CDR1 and CDR2, and FR1-FR4 regions.
-Learn more about clusters here.

 The Sequences Table can be used to quickly identify the most frequent FR and CDR clusters for a selected cluster.
 To view the most abundant regions associated with the selected Heavy CDR3 cluster, scroll to the right of the Sequences Table or hover over any column in the Table Preferences panel to bring up the Focus column button which allows you to quickly navigate to your column of interest.